-- a.
-There are 19 locations where paving beyond the gore area is proposed. - b.
-Paving beyond gore areas will include aesthetic treatments such as integral color or texture to match the existing aesthetic treatment and be consistent with local expectations.
+Gore area paving-Pave beyond the gore areas.
+There are 19 locations where paving beyond the gore area is proposed.
+Paving beyond the gore area will include aesthetic treatments such as integral color or texture to match the existing aesthetic treatment and be consistent with local expectations.